 If you want to attract a large audience, you’ve got to find what makes you special.
 Most people think that your X-factor is a skill or physical feature, but it’s not.
 It’s a trait or collection of traits that stand out beyond your looks.
 Your looks and skills complement your X-Factor.

 For example, Logan Paul is famous for his funny and crazy videos.
-His sense of humour shines through.
+His sense of humor shines through.
 The same goes for Liza Koshy.
 They both have strong comedic personalities that they let shine through on social media.

 2. Increase Your Content Production